ECronin1973/computer_infrastructure/README.md

 | `describe_data(df)` | Generates summary statistics for numeric columns. | Provides quick insight into ranges, averages, and volatility. | [pandas.DataFrame.describe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) |
 | `add_returns_and_rolling(df)` | Adds derived columns: percentage returns and 30‑period rolling mean. | Supports optional analysis (return histograms, boxplots, rolling averages). | [pandas.DataFrame.pct_change](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.pct_change.html) |

-> ℹ️ Note: In the notebook, plotting is handled by 'plot_data()' (Step 7).
-In the script (faang.py), plotting is modularised into plot_close_prices(data, output_dir) for automation.
-Optional enrichments (returns, rolling mean, correlation heatmap) are demonstrated in later notebook steps but are not required for the core assessment tasks.
+In the notebook, plotting is managed by the plot_data() function (Step 7).
+In the script (faang.py), plotting is modularized into plot_close_prices(data, output_dir) to facilitate automation.
+Optional enhancements, such as returns, rolling mean, and correlation heatmap, are demonstrated in subsequent notebook steps but are not required for the core assessment tasks.

 ---

 ### Why this matters
-This project demonstrates reproducible workflows for FAANG stock analysis, aligning with module assessment requirements.
-By documenting inputs, alignment choices, and diagnostics, it ensures transparency for reviewers and provides a clear learning resource for students.”
+This project demonstrates reproducible workflows for FAANG stock analysis in accordance with module assessment requirements.
+Documenting inputs, alignment choices, and diagnostics ensures transparency for reviewers and offers a clear learning resource for students.

 ### References
 - [Real Python – Python Modules and Packages](https://realpython.com/python-modules-packages/)